piusatwau/PersonalLearning/social_skills.md

+# Social skills
-Social skills are behaviors and strategies that facilitate effective interaction and communication with others.
+These are behaviors and strategies that facilitate effective interaction and communication with others.
 Examples of social skills include:

 ### **Communication Skills**
 1. **Active Listening**: Fully focusing on the speaker, understanding their message, and responding thoughtfully.